 Editor's note: This is the second in a three-part series on the Marine Corps' gender integrated task force.

 TWENTYNINE PALMS, Calif. — Gun four was on the clock.
-The M777 howitzer's six crew members shouldered rounds from the 155mm gun, each weighing around 105 pounds.
-Test observers watched as the Marines trudged or loped 100 meters carrying the unwieldy cylindrical weights, then paused with an unweighted lap before completing the same trip again.
+The six crew members of the M777 howitzer's six crew members shouldered rounds from the 155mm gun, each weighing around 105 pounds.
+Test observers watched as the Marines trudged or loped 100 meters carrying each with the unwieldy cylindrical weights, then paused with an unweighted lap before completing the same trip again.

 READ PART 1: All-female infantry team gets innovative